josehb96/josehb96/README.md

 - I'm a Software Engineer in search of wealth and freedom.

-- I focus on creating websites with personality and not a boring wordpress one.
+- I focus on creating web applications with personality.

 - I have a degree in computer science which doesn't matter because it's more important what I have learned by myself.